nicholasdille/container-slides/160_gitlab_ci/140_merge_requests/slides.md

 ---

-## Pro tip: Pipelines and multiple branches
+## Pro tip 1: Pipelines and multiple branches

 Pipeline is executed from `.gitlab-ci.yml` in the branch

 Test changes to pipeline in a branch

+---

+## Pro tip 2: Merged results pipelines

+Runs after a merge [](https://docs.gitlab.com/ee/ci/pipelines/merged_results_pipelines.html)

+Only available in Premium subscription